A thoughtful exercise for students and climate leaders

 – Dr. Alan Robock Rutgers Professor and En-ROADS user

 We offer two versions of the assignment – you may modify the assignment for your needs.
+Looking to offer the Guided Assignment in a language other than English?
+Explore this worksheet to see translated versions of the assignment as well as other En-ROADS materials.

 Recommended as a shorter assignment for younger students, or to be completed as an in-class exercise.